 If you are flying into Orlando and have no interest in renting a car, it is totally feasible to get around without much hassle.

-If you are staying at a Disney Resort hotel, you can take advantage of Disney’s Magical Express service for airport transportation through the end of 2021 and then rely on the hotel’s free transportation to the parks.
+If you are staying at a Disney Resort hotel, you can get a ride from the airport and then rely on the hotel’s free transportation to the parks.

 Many other hotels in the area offer free shuttles to the parks, so you would only need to worry about getting to and from the airport if you aren’t going to be exploring the Orlando area.